zhenkewu/CFRL/docs/source/tutorials/common_issues.rst

 Mitigating Non-convergence
 ~~~~~~~~~~~~~~~~~~~~~~~~

-To reduce the likelihood of non-convergence in neural network training, users can
+To reduce the likelihood of non-convergence in neural network training, users might
 try increasing the maximum number of training epochs, adjusting the learning rate,
 or increasing the size of the training data.
 To reduce the likelihood of
-non-convergence in the update of the Q function approximators, users can try
+non-convergence in the update of the Q function approximators, users might try
 increasing the maximum number of FQI/FQE iterations or ensuring the training data
 covers a sufficiently large portion of the state and action spaces.